khanhdang/minimal-page/grp_mem.md

 There are some highlight about student's project with my mentor [here](mentor.html).
 I always welcome student to join and propose their ideas to me.

+I keep track of my supervised students in this page.
+Please visit [this link](https://web-ext.u-aizu.ac.jp/misc/benablab/members.html) for the list of all members in Ben Abdallah and Dang Lab.
+{: .announce}